tonysangha/PowerNSX-DFW2Excel/README.md

 * [Microsoft Excel](https://products.office.com/en-au/excel) installed on the local system
 * Access to NSX Manager API with privileges
 * Access to vSphere Web Client and Privileges (Read)
-* Only currently tested on version 6.2.x of NSX

 To run the script, make sure your Powershell Execution is set to *remotesigned*